BrendanCooney/global-gamers-club/README.md

 https://brendancooney.github.io/global-gamers-club/index.html

 ## Bugs
 I was not sure how to add images or screenshots to my readme file until I found out how onn YouTube.
-Unfortuantely after making the changes in GitHub I could do no further commits via GitPod all commits since then have been manual.
+Unfortuantely after making the changes in GitHub I could do no further commits via GitPod all commits since then have been manual in GitHub.
+I hope this does not affect the final grade.

 * Credits
 All credit of the layout concept should go to the code institute team and the Love Running project design.